RayKitajima/StarlightApiHelper/README.md

    ```

 4. **Save your changes**:
-   Save the changes to `StarlightAPIHelper.xcconfig`.
+   Save the changes to `StarlightApiHelper.xcconfig`.

 5. **Open the project in Xcode**:
-   Open `StarlightAPIHelper.xcodeproj` in Xcode.
+   Open `StarlightApiHelper.xcodeproj` in Xcode.

 6. **Build the project**:
-   Select the target StarlightAPIHelper and build it using the configured settings.
+   Select the target StarlightApiHelper and build it using the configured settings.

 By following these steps, you should be able to compile the project without any issues.
 If you encounter any problems, please refer to the troubleshooting section or contact the project maintainers.